chungvuiloong/jeresulovuo/README.md

 Hi there!

 I'm Jere, a programming enthusiast from 🇲🇾 Malaysia currently based in 🇫🇮 Finland.
-I have a passion for learning new programming languages and their problem-solving capabilities.
+I have a passion for learning new programming languages.
 I am actively seeking entry-level positions or internships (paid/unpaid) starting from January 2023 onwards.

 Apart from programming, I have experience in recruitment, sales, construction, and education fields spanning over 6 years.
 You can find out more about my work experience and skills on my LinkedIn profile at www.linkedin.com/in/chungvuiloong.